Structure of Education

 School

-Length of program in years: 6
+Length of program: 6 years

-Age level from: 5 to: 11
+Ages: 5 to: 11

 Certificate/diploma awarded: Common